A point of python metaclass

 With one argument, return the type of an object.
 The return value is a type object and generally the same object as returned by

-, the ultimate base of all classes, is added.
-The dict dictionary contains attribute and method definitions for the class body; it may be copied or wrapped before becoming the__dict__
+classstatement.
+The name string is the class name and becomes the__name__attribute.
+The bases tuple contains the base classes and becomes the__bases__attribute; if empty,object, the ultimate base of all classes, is added.
+The dict dictionary contains attribute and method definitions for the class body; it may be copied or wrapped before becoming the__dict__attribute.

 The class creation process